-With decades of experience in optics, metrology, laser interferometers, design, software, and manufacturing, our 4D team boasts a world class staff of experts.
-If you would like to join our team, Visit our careers page to view our current job openings.
+With decades of experience in optics, metrology, laser interferometers, design, software, and manufacturing, the 4D team's world class staff of experts continues to support our customers as a Nanometrics business unit.
+If you're interested in joining our team, visit our careers page to view our current job openings.

-Dr. Millerd brings extensive expertise in optical metrology and leadership to the role of President.
-He has been a central figure in the development and commercialization of vibration-insensitive interferometry, the core technology of 4D's product line, and he is co-founder of both 4D Vision Technology, Inc. and 4D Technology Corporation.
+Dr. Millerd brings extensive expertise in optical metrology and leadership to the role of Vice President of the 4D Technology Business Unit.
+He has been a central figure in the development and commercialization of vibration-insensitive interferometry, the core technology of 4D's product line, and he was co-founder of both 4D Vision Technology, Inc. and 4D Technology Corporation.
 Prior to 4D, Dr. Millerd held leadership and engineering positions with MetroLaser, Inc. and TRW’s Space and Technology Group.
 Dr. Millerd’s work in optical measurement has led to over 70 publications, 15 patents and several product awards.
 He received his BS in Physics and Electrical Engineering from California State University, Chico in 1987.
 He received MS (1989) and Ph.D.
 (1992) degrees from the University of Southern California in the Electrical Engineering Department.
 He serves on the California State University Physics Advisory Board, the Board of Directors for the National Motorcycle Institute and is a member of Vistage.

 Steve Martinek brings to 4D Technology over thirty years experience in optical engineering, surface metrology, product development and marketing.
 He joins the company following 15 years with WYKO Corporation (now a subsidiary of Bruker, Inc.) where his responsibilities included product management for various interferometer systems, applications and product development, manager of technical and customer service, and sales and marketing.During his seven-year tenure as VP of International Sales, Steve managed a network of 16 distributors representing WYKO in 25 countries in Europe and Asia.
 Prior to WYKO, he was employed by the TRW Space and Technology Group were his experience included analysis and testing of satellite based optical systems and by Pacific Sierra Research performing system analysis, test planning and ground tests of defense optical systems.
 Steve received degrees in Physics (BS – 1973, MS-1975) from the University of Illinois and an MS (1980) in Optics from the Optical Sciences Center at the University of Arizona.